-Dollar symbol and its origin
+Dollar symbol – Its origin and Meaning.

 The dollar is the currency of the United States and many other countries.
 The dollar sign is undoubtedly the most popular symbol around the world.
-But what is behind the past of the S with two vertical lines?
+But what is behind the past of the $ with two vertical lines?
 It is also considered the most valuable currency.
 The history and versions of the origin of the icon, which has become the most influential symbol of our time.

 The history and origin of Dollar Symbol